davidcphoto/zlogic/README.md

 ## Known Issues

-- Doesn't recognize goto instructions.
+- Doesn't recognize "go to" instructions.
 - Not called procedure are showed without any predecessor procedures.

 ## Release Notes